Why It’s Important to Set a Renovation Budget

 Have a conversation with your lender, or partner.
 However you may be financing the project, know what you can afford and what you’re willing to invest into the project.
 And be prepared to do a bit of research, sharing your new knowledge with your contractor helps level set expectations and that you’re ready to advance to the next stage of a major project – during busy times like these, this will set you apart and help you gain the financial investment you’re after.

-Believe it or not, we do not have a template to complete estimates, maybe we will in 2021!
-For now, we haven’t developed a system that allows us to do this authentically and unique to each client’s needs.
-That being said, each estimate we put together can take several hours and leans into the mind share of 20+ years in the business, which has a value on its own to deliver accuracy from the onset.
-With this mindset we cannot provide an estimate to everyone that reaches out, nor can any other contractor.
-We have to have a process to ‘vet’ our leads, and find partnerships with our potential clients that are willing to meet us halfway.
-Having an open conversation early about renovation goals and pricing is step #1 to proceed to step #2.
+Each estimate we put together can take several hours and leans into the mind share of 20+ years in the business, which has a value on its own to deliver accuracy from the onset.
+With this mindset we cannot provide an estimate to everyone that reaches out, which may be why you’re having a hard time collecting bids to compare.
+We have to have a process to vet our leads, and find partnerships with our potential clients that make sense for both parties.
+Having an open conversation early about renovation goals and pricing is step number one.

 If you’re wondering what does a remodel cost, as you’re trying to set your budget, read more here in our recent post.
-Hope this helps clarify the importance of knowing your budget, we love being a resource, so please let us know if we can help with your project!
+We hope this helps clarify the importance of knowing your budget, we love being a resource, so please let us know if we can help with your project!